 Should Christians Share with All from the Church Collection?

 In the Scriptures, needy Christians received help from the collection.
 The non-institutional churches would say that the collection is only for Christians.
 However, they allow visitors to come into the shelter, protection, and comfort of their buildings that the congregation provides and maintains through the church collection.
-In the Scriptures, visitors did come under the shelter of the buildings of churches (1 Cor 14:16, 24; Jas 2:1–4).
+In the Scriptures, visitors did come under the same shelter of Christians gather as churches (1 Cor 14:16, 24; Jas 2:1–4).
 Guests to non-institutional churches use their roofs, walls, bathrooms, air-conditioning, heating, carpet, pews, songbooks, lighting, projector, and so on, which they purchased through the congregation’s collection.
 However, will they give the needy guest food or water purchased from the church collection?
-The guests who believed and were baptized entered into their baptisteries unsaved to rise saved provided by the church collection!
+Most object.
+The guests who believed and were baptized entered into their baptisteries as unsaved to rise saved provided by the church collection.
 Christians used the collection of the church to help the lost, but the Scriptures do limit this help (1 Tim 5:3–16).

 Non-institutional churches refrain from helping Christian orphan homes and elderly homes from the church collection.
 They only help if they are able as individuals.
 However, the purpose of the church collection is to do what individual Christians cannot do alone.
 Would they think the apostles would have hesitated to aid widows who lived together and were cared for by organized caretakers?
 The apostles oversaw the care of needy widows.
 Some were neglected from the “daily distribution” in Acts 6:1, and that distribution came from the collection (Acts 4:34–35).
 However, according to most non-institutional churches, giving to such widows who have organized Christian caregivers from the collection is wrong; although, doing so supports their elderly and orphans.
 They believe that one should only help from one’s own income as God blesses them.
-They are right to be so generous.
+They are right to be so generous individually rather than expecting only the church to carry the burden.
 This is how they apply and observe James 1:27, which reveals, “Pure and undefiled religion before God and the Father is this: to visit [look after] orphans and widows in their trouble, and to keep oneself unspotted from the world.”

 How Are Non-Institutional Churches Right?